whitebrandon/Algorithm-and-Data-Structure_notes/ALGORITHM-NOTES.md

     * Each step should not be able to be broken down further into substeps.
 4. Guideline 4: The algorithm should produce a result.
 5. Guildine 5: The algorithm should complete in a finite amount of time.

+### Binary Search
+The strategy the second player took is a type of search called [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) (or half-interval search, logarithmic search, or binary chop).